nuxt/nuxt/docs/3.api/1.composables/use-lazy-fetch.md

 <script setup>
 /* Navigation will occur before fetching is complete.
-  Handle pending and error states directly within your component's template */ const { pending, data: posts } = useLazyFetch('/api/posts') watch(posts, (newPosts) => {
+  Handle pending and error states directly within your component's template.
+*/
+const { pending, data: posts } = useLazyFetch('/api/posts')
+watch(posts, (newPosts) => {
-  // Because posts starts out null, you won't have access
+  // Because `posts` are null at the beginning, you won't have access
-  // to its contents immediately, but you can watch it.
+  // to their contents immediately, but you can watch them.
 })
 </script>
 ```

 ::alert{type=warning}
-`useLazyFetch` is a reserved function name transformed by the compiler, so you should not name your own function `useLazyFetch`.
+`useLazyFetch` is a reserved function name transformed by the compiler, so you should not name your function `useLazyFetch`.
 ::

 :ReadMore{link="/docs/getting-started/data-fetching#uselazyfetch"}